 She has covered a wide range of issues both in the U.S. and internationally.
 She was senior education editor at The Conversation US, before moving into her current role.
 She worked as a writer and researcher at Harvard Kennedy School and Harvard Business School She was part of a small, select team for a flagship program of Harvard Business School researching 50 years of women at HBS.

 She worked for many years as a reporter and editor at India’s leading national daily, The Times of India.
 Her reporting played a significant role in elevating public health as an important topic of news coverage.
 Based on her reporting, she was selected a Nieman Fellow in Global Health Reporting in 2009.

 She has taught case-writing at Harvard.
 She has conducted workshops teaching scholars at Harvard Divinity School, Stanford University, on how to write for the general public.
 She has also conducted such a workshop for religion scholars at the annual conference of American Academy of Religion.

-She was a Mason Fellow at Harvard Kennedy School where she completed a mid career Masters in Public Administration.
+She is an alumna of Harvard Divinity School and Harvard Kennedy School.
+She holds a Master’s in Theological Studies and a Master’s in Public Administration.
 In 2010, she was awarded William A. Starr fellowship for innovative thinking in journalism and John Kenneth Galbraith Fellowship for outstanding academic and professional achievements at Harvard.